Monday, 31 March 2025

 Polar Bird did her last voyage for Antarctic Division in 2003.
 To my surprise, she is still active as Israeli owned and registered general cargo vessel Almog, last sighted in Haifa.

-To people like Martin Riddle and Ian Snape and the many others involved in the human impact and clean up programs I acknowledge the critical contribution you have made in Antarctic research over many years.
+To people like Martin Riddle and Ian Snape and the many others involved in the human impact and clean up programs, I acknowledge the critical contribution you have made in Antarctic research over many years.

 To those expeditioners I was fortunate to spend time with: Steve the kelp expert; Ann and Mary the lichen and moss ladies; glaciologist Mark; krill master Angela; risk manager (and great voice-over actor) Gordon; Lucinda from the ANARE Club; voyage leader Greg; deputy leader Simon; Station leaders John and Paul and those whose names I have forgotten, but certainly not your involvement and commitment, I remain in awe of your work.